-These Low Carb Fish Taco Bowls are an easy way to give taco Tuesday a healthy twist that everyone will love.
-Cauliflower rice, coleslaw, and fish in one bowl is a healthy and delicious meal.
+These Fish Taco Bowls are an easy way to give taco Tuesday a healthy twist that everyone will love.
+Cauliflower rice, coleslaw, and baked fish makes these easy fish tacos a healthy and delicious meal that everyone will enjoy.

-Say hello to my current dinner obsession.
-I seriously could eat one of fish taco bowls every night of the week and not be mad about it.
+Say hello to my current healthy dinner obsession.
+I seriously could eat one of these fish taco bowls every night of the week and not be mad about it.

-A few weeks ago I had this giant itch to make fish tacos but without the taco.
-Summer is headed at us at an alarming pace, so I’ve been really trying to eat as many low carb meals as much as possible.
+A few weeks ago I had this giant itch to make fish tacos but without the taco shell.
+Summer is headed at us at an alarming pace, so I’ve been really trying to make more easy low carb meals.

-Now I could have wrapped everything up in a low carb tortilla and called it a night, but I decided taco bowls sounded more fun and appetizing.
-We still had some leftover Sweet and Spicy Coleslaw from dinner the night before, and I knew that would be delicious in these taco bowls.
-Have you had slaw for fish tacos?
-It’s seriously so good.
+Now I could have wrapped everything up in a low carb tortilla and called it a night, but I decided taco bowls sounded more appetizing.
+We still had leftovers from dinner the night before, and I knew that would be delicious in these taco bowls.

 You guys!
 This bowl is so stinking incredible!!!
 Like forget the fork and just start shoveling it in good!!!
 We didn’t even miss the taco shells!